U.S. Citizen Services

 Emergency services may be available at any time.
 For emergency service during business hours Sun-Thurs, 8:00 a.m. - 4:30 p.m.
 For after-hours emergency service, please call (880)(2) 5566-2000.
 Press “0”, and ask to speak with the duty officer.
 You may be asked for your reason for calling; this is to better help the operator in directing your call.

 Enroll with the Embassy: Explains the benefits of enrolling with the Embassy.
-Enrolling is easy and very helpful.
+Enrolling is easy and allows citizens to easily receive information from the Embassy.

 Messages from the Embassy: Recent messages sent from the Embassy to U.S. citizens.
 These messages include routine, security, and emergency messages.

-Passport Services: Information on how to renew and/or replace U.S. passports for adults and minors, how to add extra pages to your U.S. passports, photo and other documentary requirements.
+Passport Services: Information on how to renew and/or replace U.S. passports for adults and minors, how to add extra pages to your U.S. passports, and photos and other documentary requirements.

 Notarial Services: Guides you through the various notarial services (affidavits, acknowledgements, certifications of true copies and authentications) that the Embassy provides.

 For visa issuances, some countries such as Saudi Arabia may request a letter from the Embassy stating the U.S. government has no objection to your travel.
-On principle, the U.S. government does not issue these types of letter – your passport is proof that the U.S. government does not object to your travel.
+The U.S. government does not issue these types of letters – your passport is proof that the U.S. government does not object to your travel.
 However, we have prepared a general letter explaining this for those who may need it.
 Please download the letter from here and print it as needed for your visa application.

 Other Services: Appointments for other services are available.
-Other services include but may not be limited to:
+Other services include but are not limited to:

 - Reporting a lost or expired federal benefits check.